 Lore of the Season & Ritual Information

-So far, the omens and Earth are leading us towards protection and prosperity of Nature.
-More info after the next planning meeting
+Our previous omens and Earth have led us towards a focus on protection and prosperity of Nature.

 - Alcohol/Beer (not on the ground please)